homan-uppu/writing/2-Essays/Winners take all.md

 ---

 The greater the complexity of a game, the greater the inequality in ability no matter how hard you train, and a greater gap between the best and the rest.
 The greater the leverage, the more complex the games we play, and the more disproportionately large outcomes for the same difference in ability due to greater compounding.
-A more fair world creates more players who increase rate of progress, which increases leverage.
+A more fair world creates more people with access to leverage who help increase leverage even faster.

 Winners will take all.